ywamsendai/ywamsendai-wiki/docs/ywam/finances.md

 ## Team Member Contribution

 As each team member is financially supported in order to live in Japan, team members' needs are met.
 Though this is the case, YWAM Sendai has expenses as a community that are not met because YWAM Sendai does not have its own regular income.
 In order to meet these needs, we ask that each team member donate a monthly Team Member Contribution.
-As a guideline, we suggest that this be around **¥6,000 per person**.
+As a guideline, we suggest that this be around **¥5,000 per person**.

 We ask that this will be done prayerfully with a heart of thanks for what God has provided for us as individuals.
 This is a way we can together give to further God's kingdom in Sendai through our own community.

 The following are ways in which this money is used:

-* YWAM Japan National Office monthly fee
 * Fund to purchase and maintain a building (for office, meetings, cafe, school lectures, public worship etc.)
 * Emergency fund (disaster relief etc.)
 * Ministry events